I Want To...

 - Prospective studies on wound imaging and testing interventions designed to hasten healing of pressure sores have been done in the JHBCC by Dr. Greenaugh and the Wound Team in collaboration with Dr. Harmon and Dr. Ross Andersen.

 - Within the past two years we have installed a quantitative digital photographic system (Wound Matrix) which is state of the art.
 This system will be further modified to produce wound healing coefficients which can be of great assistance in guiding therapy.
 There are now multiple clinical studies in process; one measures the use of ultrasound as an agent to decrease pain, a second to evaluate Veg F in Diabetic ulcers and another to use gene therapy with platylettte derived growth factor in diabetes.
 We are one of only a few centers to be involved in this first of a kind study.
-Drs.
-Zenilman and Milner have 2 funded research studies evaluating distinctive antibiotics in the treatment of diabetic foot ulcers and soft tissue infections.
-Drs Lazarus Zenilman and Milner are finalizing arrangements with the Department of Defense including Walter Reed and the National Naval Medical Center to be one of 2 collaborative centers in the Wounded Warriors Initiative.
+Dr. Zenilman has 2 funded research studies evaluating distinctive antibiotics in the treatment of diabetic foot ulcers and soft tissue infections.
+Dr Lazarus Zenilman is finalizing arrangements with the Department of Defense including Walter Reed and the National Naval Medical Center to be one of 2 collaborative centers in the Wounded Warriors Initiative.
 The first step will be a series of bioload investigations which measure wound contamination using quantitative microbiology and cutting edge molecular methods including Phyla chips which can measure up to 9000 different microorganisms in the same sample

 - A high priority is the establishment of an evidence-based health approach to diagnosis and treatment.
 This demands careful collection of objective high quality data such as standardized history, digital photographic images that are quantifiable, and precise evaluation of the data.
 Bayview is blessed by having Dr. Linda Fried, Chief of Geriatrics at Hopkins, who is a world class outcomes authority, on campus.
 This provides an opportunity to mount a unique clinical research enterprise.
 We recently recruited a Wound Care research Fellow, Dr Yelena Frankel who will focus on some of the clinical research protocols and the development of the Outcomes Initiative.
 Dr. Frankel has an MD and an MPH from Hopkins and is enthusiastic about outcomes.
 During Dr. Lazarus’ tenure as Chair of Dermatology at Penn he served as a member of the Skin Care Counsel at Johnson and Johnson for over 10 years.
 He is very aware of the importance of having a preeminent site to quantitatively evaluate outcomes- from healing rates to quality of life measurements-for the pharmaceutical industry.
 In today’s cost conscious environment it is critical to have objective pharmaco-economic data to justify the use and reimbursement of new forms of therapy.